uni-freiburg-debugging-course/ex1-alikaratas17/README.md

 # My Notes
-- To run code we can do, 'make test'
+- To run the code we can do, 'make test'
+- Student Name: Ali Karataş